Full article in the Sentinel https://www.stokesentinel.co.uk/news/stoke-on-trent-news/try-stokie-gastronomy-experience-gourmet-5965128Read More

-March – We have our annual dinner.
-This year it will be held on 30 March 2019 at the Potbank Aparthotel, Stoke on Trent.
-Our speaker will be Lord John Bird (Big Issue).
+March – We had our annual dinner on 30 March 2019 at the Potbank Aparthotel, Stoke on Trent and our guest speaker was Lord John Bird (Big Issue).
 Our speaker(s) for the 2020 dinner will be Shaun McKenna and Lin Coghlan, the writers of the BBC 4 broadcast China Towns, the 11 hour adaptation of Bennett’s Five Towns novels.
 Speakers have included Deborah Moggach, John Suchet, A N Wilson, Baroness Williams of Crosby (Shirley Williams), Theresa Heskins, artistic director at the New Victoria Theatre, Harshill, Alan Johnson MP and Charlotte Higgins (Journalist with the Guardian).
-We had a change of date for 2017 and celebrated AB’s 150 birthday on 27 May 2017 (his actual birthday) at the Jubilee Hall, Stoke on Trent. the guest speaker was Mr Simon Heffer, writer and journalist with the Telegraph.
+We had a change of date for the 2017 dinner and celebrated AB’s 150 birthday on 27 May 2017 (his actual birthday) at the Jubilee Hall, Stoke on Trent. the guest speaker was Mr Simon Heffer, writer and journalist with the Telegraph.

-June – A one day conference is held at the North Staffs Conference Centre in Hartshill with speakers contributing papers on Arnold Bennett.
-The 2019 conference title is “Arnold Bennett’s Social Conscience’.
+June – A one-day conference is held at the North Staffs Conference Centre in Hartshill with speakers contributing papers on Arnold Bennett.
+The 2020 conference title is ‘Arnold Bennett’s Social Conscience’.
 Application form will be with the May newsletter and via email.

 October – Our 2019 AGM was held on 19 October at Swan Bank Methodist Rooms, Burslem.
 The 2020 AGM will be held on Saturday 24 October.
 Details to follow in the newsletter.